Wedding Budget Tip #17: Buy a Used Wedding Dress

 Where to Sell a Used Wedding Dress

-If you're wondering what to do with your wedding dress after the big day, why not try this wedding budget hack!
+If you’re wondering what to do with your wedding dress after the big day, why not try this wedding budget hack!
 Sell your wedding dress after the big day to recoup some of your costs!
-Check out this article to learn our top picks for places to sell your used wedding dresses after the big day.
+Check out this article to learn our top picks for places to sell a used wedding dress after the big day.

-So tell us: have you considered choosing a pre-owned wedding gown?
+So tell us: would you buy a used wedding dress?